alienbogart/cool-moves/README.md

 - [Suggested Hydra](#suggested-hydra)

 <!-- markdown-toc end -->

+# What It Does

+This is package to move text around.
+It uses basic functions to move words, lines, paragraphs, sentences and sexps forward and backward.

-# Cool-Moves
+# Rationale

-The package gives a small subset of the features described in [this blog post](https://with-emacs.com/posts/i-like-to-move-it-emacs-version/) and in [objed mode](https://with-emacs.com/posts/i-like-to-move-it-emacs-version/), but in a way that is easier for Evil users.
-It works by leveraging transpose and other command Emacs basic commands.
-Because it uses the transpose family of commands, `cool-moves/word-forward` doesn't work in the first word of a line.
+I'm an Evil user.
+This package provides a small subset of the features described in [this blog post](https://with-emacs.com/posts/i-like-to-move-it-emacs-version/) and in the [objed mode](https://with-emacs.com/posts/i-like-to-move-it-emacs-version/), but in a way that I can make work with Evil users.
+It works by leveraging transpose and other command Emacs simple commands.
+Because it uses the transpose family of commands, `cool-moves/word-forward` doesn't work for the first word in a line.

 ## Installation

 ### With use-package

 Put `cool-motions.el` somewhere in your Emacs path and replace `~/.emacs.d/lisp/cool-moves` with the path to it.
-Here's an example:
+Here's an example (the keybindings are optional):

 ``` emacs-lisp
 (use-package cool-moves